 When compared to traditional marketing techniques like newspaper classifieds, television infomercials, or roadside billboards, digital marketing campaigns allow small businesses to maximize ROI and revenue.

 According to a 2013 report by Hubspot, digital marketing techniques allow small businesses to generate better CPL (Cost-Per-Lead) than traditional campaigns.
 This is because digital marketers can make better use of their investments and more informed decisions about what works and what doesn’t.

 “In 2013, 41% of marketers confirm inbound produces measurable ROI, and a staggering 82% of marketers who blog see positive ROI for their inbound marketing.
-Inbound leads also deliver superior cost per lead and cost per customer,” reads the report.
+Inbound leads also deliver a superior cost per lead and cost per customer,” reads the report.

-It also found that US inbound marketers who spend more than $25,000 per year on digital marketing saved an average of of 13% in overall CPL and more than $14 dollars for every new customer acquired.
+It also found that US inbound marketers who spend more than $25,000 per year on digital marketing saved an average of 13% in overall CPL and more than $14 dollars for every new customer acquired.

 Harness The Power of Digital Marketing Today

 Are you ready to take your business to the next level?
 Do you want to see your marketing campaigns produce greater ROI and revenue while driving down costs?
 Well, it’s time to embrace digital marketing with open arms.